MI-SegNet: Mutual Information-Based US Segmentation for Unseen Domain Generalization: Introduction

 \subsubsection{Image-Level Domain Adaptation}

-In order to make the network generalizable to target domains that are different from the source domain, the most intuitive way is to transfer the image style between the target and source domains.
+To make the network generalizable to target domains that are different from the source domain, the most intuitive way is to transfer the image style to the same domain.
 The work from Chen~\emph{et al.} achieved impressive segmentation results in MRI to CT adaptation by applying both image and feature level alignment~\cite{chen2020unsupervised}.
 To increase the robustness of segmentation networks for US images, Yang~\emph{et al.} utilized a rendering network to unify the image styles of training and test data so that the model is able to perform equally well on different domains~\cite{yang2018generalizing}.
 Velikova~\emph{et al.} extended this idea by defining a common anatomical CT-US space so that the labeled CT data can be exploited to train a segmentation network for US images~\cite{velikova2022cactuss}.